-Whether you are looking to gain a TESOL course, to work as a teacher in Thailand or both, we can help you to achieve this.
+Whether you are looking to gain a TESOL in Thailand, to work as a teacher or both, we can help you to achieve this.

 You can gain an internationally accredited TESOL (Teaching English to Speakers of Other Languages) in one of two beautiful locations: Hua Hin, a coastal resort based 2-3 hours from Bangkok, or in Chiang Mai, located in mountainous North of Thailand.
 Accredited by the Online TESOL and TEFL Standards Agency (OTTSA), the course can be used internationally to teach English to those who do not speak it as their first language.
 During the 120 hour course, you will get 2-3 days of real experience teaching at a non-profit local English camp.